Saubhagya3/ImageSearchApp/README.md

 # Image Search App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is an image search and display app.
+It's user friendly, responsive with next and previous image viewing capability.

-It's user friendly and responsive.
-Please find the AWS Amplify link at:
+Please find the AWS Amplify link at: https://main.d7dcngolg4918.amplifyapp.com/

 ## Tools used